 Effective immediately, Google is discontinuing development of DoubleClick Sales Manager.
 If you rely on the system to manage digital channel sales, you now have 24 months to find a replacement, and we’d suggest planning your transition as soon as possible.
 Even if you’re more heavily reliant on DoubleClick for Publishers, you should still consider how it may effect you.
-DFP changes are rare, and there hasn’t been
+DFP changes are rare, and there hasn’t been a major deprecation like this in years.

 Here’s what we know so far: